Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 guidelines into the CueStick class.
 Currently, the case where it collides with another ball is complete.
 Debating whether or not to implement the case to detect wall collision.

+### 06-05
+N/A

+### 06-06
+Merged the CueStick guideline, decided not to implement wall detection.
+Attempted to make collisions more accurate in the fixPhysics branch with math, but it ended up breaking the whole thing; reverted changes.
+Considering upping the refresh rate from 60 to try and make collisions more accurate...